12 Easy Bedroom Cleaning Hacks

 A messy bedroom is a one-way ticket to a restless slumber.
-Sarah McAllister, the viral Instagram sensation behind Calgary-based cleaning business Go Clean Co., and Shaneka Shaw Taylor, Patience Omokhodion and Alecia Burgess, the founders of professional housekeeping and concierge company reFRESH in Toronto, share their best bedroom cleaning tips to get every surface sparkling for sweet dreams and refreshed mornings.
+Sarah McAllister, the viral Instagram sensation behind Calgary-based cleaning business Go Clean Co., and Shaneka Shaw Taylor, Patience Omokhodion and Alecia Burgess, founders of a now-closed professional housekeeping and concierge company in Toronto, share their best bedroom cleaning tips to get every surface sparkling for sweet dreams and refreshed mornings.

 Click here for our kitchen cleaning hacks, here for our bathroom cleaning hacks, here for our entryway cleaning hacks and here for our living room cleaning hacks.